jmyers7/sigalg/README.md

 # sigalg

 A Python package for working with probability theory.
 Right now, most of the focus is on discrete-time stochastic processes.
+The package is primarily used for my research and writing at [johnmyers-phd.com](https://johnmyers-phd.com).

 **⚠️ Work in Progress**: This package is actively under development.
 New classes and features are being added regularly.
 The API may change as the project evolves.

-This package is primarily used for my research and writing at [johnmyers-phd.com](https://johnmyers-phd.com).

 ## Table of Contents